bormaxi8080/starred/README.md

 ## Python

+- [xaitax/PatchaPalooza](https://github.com/xaitax/PatchaPalooza) - A comprehensive tool that provides an insightful analysis of Microsoft's monthly security updates.
+- [hmaverickadams/autoNTDS](https://github.com/hmaverickadams/autoNTDS) - autoNTDS is an automation script designed to simplify the process of dumping and cracking NTDS hashes using secretsdump.py and hashcat
+- [agrawalsmart7/scodescanner](https://github.com/agrawalsmart7/scodescanner) - SCodeScanner stands for Source Code scanner where the user can scans the source code for finding the Critical Vulnerabilities.
+- [Lucksi/Darkus](https://github.com/Lucksi/Darkus) - A Onion websites searcher
+- [cipher387/python-for-OSINT-21-days](https://github.com/cipher387/python-for-OSINT-21-days) - In this repository you will find sample code files for each day of the course "Python for OSINT.
+A 21-day course for beginners".
+- [mindcrypt/uriDeep](https://github.com/mindcrypt/uriDeep) - Unicode encoding attacks with machine learning
 - [zym1115718204/xspider](https://github.com/zym1115718204/xspider) - A Distributed web crawler system.
 Support for templated spider development.
 - [n0kovo/DomainDouche](https://github.com/n0kovo/DomainDouche) - OSINT tool abusing SecurityTrails domain suggestion API to find potentially related domains by keyword and brute force.
 - [radioactivetobi/geo-recon](https://github.com/radioactivetobi/geo-recon) - An OSINT CLI tool desgined to fast track IP Reputation and Geo-locaton look up for Security Analysts.